 Enthusiasm and excitement are highly contagious.
 If you want your customers to be excited about your wash services, your employees need to be excited about them first.
 You can help your employees show enthusiasm by fostering a fun, cheerful work environment.
 Hiring employees with naturally enthusiastic personalities will help!

 While it’s rare that an employee is outright rude, a subtle lack of courtesy can be just as damaging to your wash’s image (and profits).
 Being courteous and respectful may seem like common sense, but stressful situations can bring out the worst in even the best employee.
 Foster a supportive environment and make it clear that disrespect or irritability from employees is not tolerated.

-When a customer needs assistance they shouldn’t have to go looking for it and become irritated in the process.
-Train your employees to notice situations in which a customer may need assistance and be proactive in approaching them and initiating contact.
+When a customer needs assistance, they shouldn’t have to go looking for it and become irritated in the process.
+Train your employees to notice situations where a customer may need assistance and be proactive in approaching them and initiating contact.

 Have Ambition and Confidence

-A confident salesperson is a more successful salesperson, and an ambitious employee is far more likely to work hard to please customers - and their boss.
-Train your employees to work towards up-sells and membership sales and consider offering bonuses, vacation days or other rewards to employees who are most successful.
+A confident salesperson is more successful, and an ambitious employee is far more likely to work hard to please customers - and their boss.
+Train your employees to work towards up-sells and membership sales, and consider offering bonuses, vacation days, or other rewards to most successful employees.
 Give your team something to strive for!

 Know the Details

 To sell memberships or enhanced services effectively, your employees must know the services intimately and believe in their quality.
 Employees should be able to not only thoroughly explain each value-added wash feature and a la carte service but also identify opportunities to upsell.
 Having confidence in their product knowledge will help employees make customers feel more confident about their purchases and the value they are receiving.